jwattspajaro/CS50-s/6. File IO/Scourgify/Scourgify.md

 ### Hints
 - Note that csv module comes with quite a few methods, per **https://docs.python.org/3/library/csv.html**, among which are DictReader, per **https://docs.python.org/3/library/csv.html#csv.DictReader** and DictWriter, per **https://docs.python.org/3/library/csv.html#csv.DictWriter.**
 - Note that you can tell a DictWriter to write its fieldnames to a file using writeheader with no arguments, per **https://docs.python.org/3/library/csv.html#csv.DictWriter.writeheader.**

+### How to Test
+Here’s how to test your code manually:

+- Run your program with python scourgify.py.
+Your program should exit using sys.exit and provide an error message:

+        Too few command-line arguments
+- Create empty files 1.csv, 2.csv, and 3.csv.
+Run your program with python scourgify.py 1.csv 2.csv 3.csv.
+Your program should output:

+        Too many command-line arguments

+- Run your program with python scourgify.py invalid_file.csv output.csv.
+Assuming invalid_file.csv doesn’t exist, your program should exit using sys.exit and provide an error message:

+        Could not read invalid_file.csv

+- Run your program with python scourgify.py before.csv after.csv.
+Assuming before.csv exists, your program should create a new file, after.csv, whose columns should be, in order, first, last, and house.

+You can execute the below to check your code using check50, a program that CS50 will use to test your code when you submit.
+But be sure to test it yourself as well!